Tag: Django

 python manage.py createsuperuser

 Follow the prompts to create a username, email, and password.
+Make sure to remember them!

-4. Register the Post Model in the Admin
+2. Register Your Model with the Admin

 from django.contrib import admin

-Open core/views.py and add the following:
+Open projects/views.py and add the following code:

 from django.shortcuts import render